 No one plans to drown, but dozens of individuals die in water-related accidents each year in Alberta.
-According to the 2019 Alberta Drowning Report, 220 people drowned in Alberta from 2012 to 2016, with males aged 20 to 34 years as the most common victims of drowning-related deaths.
-Most drownings occur in lakes, ponds and rivers-even as a good swimmer, you're at risk of drowning if you fall out of a boat or are in an accident.
+According to the 2020 Alberta Drowning Infographic, an average of 41 people drown per year in Alberta, with males and those aged 50 to 64 as the most common victims of drowning-related deaths.
+Most drownings occur from May to September in lakes, ponds and rivers-even as a good swimmer, you're at risk of drowning if you fall out of a boat or are in an accident.
 When visiting bodies of water, make sure you and your family are equipped with life jackets that are properly fitted to each individual and approved by Transport Canada.
 Children can drown in as little as one inch of water, so never leave them unsupervised in or near water.